 I've decided to make the plans for my Stitch & Glue Guillemot available to internet users as "share ware".
 If you end up building this boat please send me a photograph of the results.

-If you don't want to deal with lofting from the offsets, you can use the PDF at the bottom of this page or order the hardcopy prints from me.
+If you don't want to deal with lofting from the offsets, you can use this PDF of the S&G Guillemot Plans or order the hardcopy prints from me.

 You can read my experiences making this kayak in the journal I tried to keep as I built it.
 For now the journal will have to suffice for building instructions.
 After some sea trials I feel that it is a pretty good boat.
 Not as nice as my strip-built designs, but respectable.